cabforum/smime/SBR.md

 ## 8.7 Self Audits

-During the period in which the CA issues Certificates, the CA SHALL monitor adherence to its CP and/or CPS and these Requirements and strictly control its service quality by performing self audits on at least a quarterly basis against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by it during the period commencing immediately after the previous self-audit sample was taken.
+During the period in which the CA issues Certificates, the CA SHALL monitor adherence to its CP and/or CPS and these Requirements and strictly control its service quality by performing self audits on at least a quarterly basis against a randomly selected sample of the greater of thirty (30) certificates or at least three percent (3%) of the Certificates issued by it during the period commencing immediately after the previous self-audit sample was taken.

 ## 8.8 Review of Enterprise RA or Technically Constrained Subordinate CA